-1. Sharing passwords or seeking passwords belonging to other individuals or making unauthorized entry into another individual's network account.

-2. Impersonation - real names MUST be used, pseudonyms are not allowed.

-3. Using profanity, obscenity or language that may be offensive to another user.

-4. Personal attacks upon others, including attacks that may be interpreted as "bullying" or "cyber-bullying".

-5. Illegal installation of copyrighted software on the District network.
+- 1. Sharing passwords or seeking passwords belonging to other individuals or making unauthorized entry into another individual's network account. - 2.
+Impersonation real names MUST be used, pseudonyms are not allowed. - 3.
+Using profanity, obscenity or language that may be offensive to another user. - 4.
+Personal attacks upon others, including attacks that may be interpreted as "bullying" or "cyber-bullying". - 5.
+Illegal installation of copyrighted software on the District network.
 Users must respect all copyright issues regarding software, information, all media (i.e., music, video, intellectual property) and attributions of ownership.
-The unauthorized copying or transfer of copyrighted materials is not acceptable.

-6. Downloading or uploading pirated or illegal software.

-7. Publishing, accessing, distributing, downloading, forwarding, or sending any information which violates or infringes upon the rights of others or which would be considered abusive, profane or sexually or ethnically offensive.

-8. Using the network for financial or commercial gain.

-9. Downloading computer applications or installing software applications or computer hardware without first having the express permission from the Cornwall Central School District.

-10. Using the network for illegal activities or political lobbying.

-11. Accessing or processing pornographic materials, or inappropriate text files.

-12. Accessing or processing files dangerous to the integrity of the network.
-13.

-Creating any inappropriate documents or other digital content.

-14. Degrading or disrupting equipment, software or system performance.

-15. Disclosing or disseminating personal information regarding minors (i.e., address, phone number, pictures, social security number and academic standing).

-16. Bypassing or attempting to bypass any security measures or software the District has in place including but not limited to, internet content filtering, desktop security and anti-virus software.

-17. Users shall not use system resources for any non-instructional purpose, including but not limited to: personal email account access (e.g. Yahoo, Gmail, etc.), personal instant messaging (chatting), direct messaging social networking sites (e.g. Instagram,Twitter,TikTok), online shopping, online gaming or personal use of streaming media such as online radio stations, music videos or video broadcasts.
+The unauthorized copying or transfer of copyrighted materials is not acceptable. - 6.
+Downloading or uploading pirated or illegal software. - 7.
+Publishing, accessing, distributing, downloading, forwarding, or sending any information which violates or infringes upon the rights of others or which would be considered abusive, profane or sexually or ethnically offensive. - 8.
+Using the network for financial or commercial gain. - 9.
+Downloading computer applications or installing software applications or computer hardware without first having the express permission from the Cornwall Central School District. - 10.
+Using the network for illegal activities or political lobbying. - 11.
+Accessing or processing pornographic materials, or inappropriate text files. - 12.
+Accessing or processing files dangerous to the integrity of the network.
+13. Creating any inappropriate documents or other digital content. - 14.
+Degrading or disrupting equipment, software or system performance. - 15.
+Disclosing or disseminating personal information regarding minors (i.e., address, phone number, pictures, social security number and academic standing). - 16.
+Bypassing or attempting to bypass any security measures or software the District has in place including but not limited to, internet content filtering, desktop security and anti-virus software. - 17.
+Loss, damage or destruction of district issued devices or auxiliary components (chargers, headsets, mouse, etc.) - 18.
+Users shall not use system resources for any non-instructional purpose, including but not limited to: personal email account access (e.g. Yahoo, Gmail, etc.), personal instant messaging (chatting), direct messaging social networking sites (e.g. Instagram,Twitter,TikTok), online shopping, online gaming or personal use of streaming media such as online radio stations, music videos or video broadcasts.